KenKundert/inform/doc/user.rst

 """""""""""

 .. py:function:: is_iterable(obj)
+   :noindex:

-:func:`inform.is_iterable` returns *True* if its argument is a collection or a string.
+:func:`is_iterable` returns *True* if its argument is a collection or a string.

 .. code-block:: python